MerouaneBellaha/photo-App/README.md

   2: Usable in portrait and landscape.

-  3: User can choose between 3 different layout.
-Add an image from his photo library in the chosen layout.
+  3: User can choose between 3 different layouts.
+Add images from his photo library in the chosen layout.
-     User can share his layout.
+     And can share his layout.

-What have been learned:
+What has been learned:

   1: UIImagePickerController
      UISwipeGestureRecognizer